Labrador Breed specific socialising.

-By FAR, as a breeder and pet dog trainer, I see a greater problem in the response most of these, well loved, well raised, well bred Labradors, have to humans and other dogs in terms of believing all were put on this earth to be jumped on, played with… and basically adored by.
+By FAR, as a breeder and pet dog trainer, the biggest problem I see, in the response that most of these, well loved, well raised, well bred Labradors, have to seeing and meeting humans and other dogs, is that they believe ALL strangers and strange dogs were put on this earth to be run at or jumped on, and basically adored and played with… .

 1) Sights, sounds and situations.
 This is the whole going off down the high street as a babe in arms to see buses, and wheelchairs, and hear cars backfire, and doors slam.
 To maybe go in cars and learn about that.
 To go to the vets and see that vets are not always going to stick a big fat needle in your neck etc etc.

 2) People and other canines.

 This is the part that many people, totally indvertantly, get entirely wrong, in my opinion and experience.